GiovannyGarzonSoto/Giovanky/README.md

 - I am currently working with html, css and javascript thoroughly worrying about having the best possible performance

-- Following the javascript path I am also working with node js making api
+- Following the javascript way I am also working with node js making api

 - This year I graduated from university, so there is still a lot to learn